International aid to Palestinians: 2007–09

 In December 2007, during the Paris Conference, which followed the Annapolis Conference, donor countries pledged over $7.7 billion for 2008–2010 in support of the Palestinian Reform and Development Program (PRDP).
 Hamas, which was not invited to Paris, called the conference a "declaration of war" on it.
 In the beginning of 2008, the EU moved from the TIM mechanism to PEGASE, which provided channels for direct support to the PA's Central Treasury Account in addition to the types of channels used for TIM.
 The World Bank also launched a trust fund that would provide support in the context of the PA's 2008–2010 reform policy agenda.
 However, neither mechanism contained sufficient resources to cover the PA's entire monthly needs, thus not allowing the PA to plan expenditures beyond a two-month horizon.

 The World Bank assesses that the PA had made significant progress on implementing the reform agenda laid out in the PRDP, and re-establishing law and order.
 Gaza, however, remained outside the reforms as Hamas controls security and the most important ministry positions there.
 Palestinian inter-factional tension continued in the West Bank and Gaza, with arrests of people and closures of NGOs by each side, resulting in a deterioration in the ability of civil society organizations to continue to cater to vulnerable groups.

-Following the 2008–2009 Israel–Gaza conflict, an international conference took place in Sharm El-Sheikh, Egypt, where donors pledged almost $4.5 billion for the reconstruction of Gaza.
-These funds bypassed Hamas, since the PA in collaboration with the donor community has taken the lead in delivering and distributing the assistance.
-India which is aspiring to be recognized as 'globally respected power' has made concerted efforts in fostering better relations with the PA.
-When PA President Abbas visited New Delhi in 2008 he was offered a credit of US$20 million (Rs.900 million) by the Indian government.
-India also continued to offer eight scholarships under ICCR Schemes to Palestinian students for higher studies in India, while also offering several slots for training courses under the ITEC Program.
+Following the 2008–2009 Israel–Gaza conflict, an international conference took place in Sharm El Sheikh, Egypt where donor countries and international bodies pledged almost US$4.5 billion for humanitarian and reconstruction aid for the Gaza Strip.
+These funds bypassed Hamas, with the PA in collaboration with the donor community taking the lead in delivering and distributing the funds.
+Damage from the Israeli offensive was estimated to be almost $2 billion.
 According to estimates made by the World Bank, the PA received $1.8 billion of international aid in 2008 and $1.4 billion in 2009.

+Donors pledged US$4.481 billion at the Sharm el-Sheikh conference to help the Palestinian economy and rebuild the Gaza Strip.
+The biggest donor was Saudi Arabia with $1 billion, followed by the United States with $900 million, a third for humanitarian aid to the Gaza Strip and the rest to assist the Palestinian Authority of President Mahmoud Abbas.
+The conference was criticized by Iran.
+However, actual transfers of aid had been beset by difficulties.